 - Part III – these are sections relevant to decisions by criminal courts and prisons

-- Section 37 – the power of a Crown Court to impose a hospital order upon a person convicted or found responsible for an offence.
-This order can be imposed after a full conviction of following a successful defence of insanity; or following conviction for manslaughter on the grounds of diminished responsibility.
+- Section 37 – power for a Crown Court to impose a hospital order upon a person convicted of or found responsible for an offence.
+This order can be imposed after a full conviction or following conviction for manslaughter on the grounds of diminished responsibility; it can also be used following a successful insanity defence or after a finding of unfitness to stand trial.
 The order lasts until such time as the Responsible Clinician believes it needs to be discharged but patients retain a right of appeal (under different rules) to a Mental Health Review Tribunal.

 - Section 38 – an interim hospital order: can be imposed on a convicted or responsible person to undertake assessment and treatment as to whether a full hospital order is the right outcome.

 - Section 41 – a restriction order, sometimes known as a ’37/41 order’.
 The Crown Court can ‘restrict’ an order made under s37 which subsequently prevents the DR from taking decisions to released the patient, transfer the patient to a different (kind of) mental health hospital or to allowing them periods of s17 leave from hospital.
 It obliges the DR to have such decisions authorised by the Ministry of Justice Mental Health Unit.
 Such restriction orders can only be imposed if the original court was satisfied that the patient posed a “significant risk of harm to the public.”